zbw/stwfsapy/README.md

 The construction of the automaton requires a SKOS thesaurus represented as a `rdflib` `Graph`.
 Concepts should be related to labels by `skos:prefLabel` or `skos:altLabel`.
 Concepts have to be identifiable by `rdf:type`.
-The training of the predictor requires labeled text.
+The training of the predictor requires annotated text.
 Each training sample should be annotated with one or more concepts from the thesaurus.

 ## Installation